Our species took its first steps in a world covered in trees. Today, forests offer us sustenance, shelter, and clean the air that we breathe.

-The most incredible nature photos of 2016 from the Wildlife Photographer of the Year competition
+The winners of the Wildlife Photographer of the Year 2017

 Quest'opera è distribuita con Licenza Creative Commons Attribuzione - Non commerciale - Non opere derivate 4.0 Internazionale.